jaystack/functionly-doc/wiki/deployment.md

 ```

 # Package creation
-???
-Environment deployment implemenatation can support the package creation before the deployment to see the deployment resources. ???
+Environment deployment implemenatations can support package creation before the deployment to see the deployment resources.
 ```sh
 functionly package [target]
 ```